abha224/CardStackKit/README.md

 # Cred-assignment-2023
 Assignment for cred application for iOS developer (2023).

-## Project goal and information
-To develop an abstraction layer for stack framework supporting expand & collapse state of view, Using that abstraction layer you can create one sample stack view implementation.

-## Requirements
-* iOS 16.0+
-* Swift 5

-## Installation

 ## Usage
 `CardStack` behaves like a standard `UICollectionView`.
 To use it inside your UIViewController: